coffeeologist/LinAlgPowerMethod/README.md

 This project aims to implement the Power Method to approximate the singular value decomposition (SVD) on matrix A of m x n by taking it to a reasonably high kth power.

 ## Getting Started
 The power_method.py is the code for the power method.
-One can run with
+One can run it with
 ```
 python power_method.py
 ```